-Nouveau Monde Selected by Canadian and Quebec Governments as Key Partner for the Electrification of Mining Operations
+Nouveau Monde Selected By Canadian And Quebec Governments As Key Partner For The Electrification Of Mining Operations

 The prototype is expected to make its first real-world test runs as early as spring 2022 at a Fournier et Fils quarry and at the Nouveau Monde Graphite site.

-“This project demonstrates Propulsion Qu?bec's strength in stimulating intercompany knowledge sharing to foster the emergence of clean technologies.
+"This project demonstrates Propulsion Québec's strength in stimulating intercompany knowledge sharing to foster the emergence of clean technologies.
 Quebec is firmly committed to going electric, and the project announced today is perfectly in line with our desire to produce electric commercial vehicles.
-The fact that the prototype will be used in a graphite mine, a key element in the development of the battery sector, makes me all the more enthusiastic.” ─ Pierre Fitzgibbon, Minister of Economy and Innovation and Minister Responsible for the Lanaudi?re Region
+The fact that the prototype will be used in a graphite mine, a key element in the development of the battery sector, makes me all the more enthusiastic." ?
+Pierre Fitzgibbon, Minister of Economy and Innovation and Minister Responsible for the Lanaudière Region

 Innovative Vehicle Institute (IVI) - www.ivisolutions.ca/eng

 IVI has established itself as a reference for the advancement of applied research and development of vehicle technologies that reduce the ecological footprint of transportation.
 With 20 years of experience in the development of electric vehicle prototypes of all kinds, IVI is an innovation accelerator that helps Quebec industries position itself rapidly in a fast-growing market.
 IVI also works on research and development of navigation and driving assistance systems for autonomous vehicles intended for the automotive, agricultural and industrial industries.
-Incorporated as an NPO, IVI as a College Centre for the Transfer of Technology (CCTT) status, affiliated with the Cegep of Saint-Jerome and is financially supported by the Minist?re de l'Enseignement Sup?rieur (MES), the Minist?re de l'?conomie et de l'Innovation (MEI), the NSERC and the City of Saint-J?r?me.
+Incorporated as an NPO, IVI as a College Centre for the Transfer of Technology (CCTT) status, affiliated with the Cegep of Saint-Jerome and is financially supported by the Ministère de l'Enseignement Supérieur (MES), the Ministère de l'Économie et de l'Innovation (MEI), the NSERC and the City of Saint-Jérôme.

-Quebec’s smart and electric transportation cluster rallies the entire sector around joint projects aimed at positioning Quebec as a leader in developing and implementing land transportation systems that promote smart and electric transportation.
-Created in 2017, Propulsion Qu?bec has over 180 members from a variety of sectors and deploys its resources across seven distinct working groups to develop and support innovative projects.
-The cluster receives financial support from the Government of Qu?bec, the Government of Canada, Communaut? m?tropolitaine de Montr?al (CMM), the FTQ Fonds de solidarit?, Qu?bec City, Qu?becor and ATTRIX.
+Quebec's smart and electric transportation cluster rallies the entire sector around joint projects aimed at positioning Quebec as a leader in developing and implementing land transportation systems that promote smart and electric transportation.
+Created in 2017, Propulsion Québec has over 180 members from a variety of sectors and deploys its resources across seven distinct working groups to develop and support innovative projects.
+The cluster receives financial support from the Government of Québec, the Government of Canada, Communauté métropolitaine de Montréal (CMM), the FTQ Fonds de solidarité, Québec City, Québecor and ATTRIX.

 The National Research Council of Canada - www.nrc.canada.ca